BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Evaluation

+\minihead{Sampling with predicates} We evaluated the runtime of \sn on aggregation queries with predicates.
+We evaluated on one query per video and counted the number of objects with a given color and at least a given size; full query details are give in an extended version of this paper~\cite{kang2019blazeit}.
+We targeted an error rate of 0.001.

+As shown in Figure~\ref{fig:agg-color}, using specialized NNs as control variates can deliver up to a 1.5$\times$ speedup compared to naive AQP.
+While the absolute runtimes vary depending on the difficulty of the query, the relative gain of \sn's control variates only depends on the reduction in variance.
+Finally, we note the gains are lower compared to queries with predicates as there is less training data.

-\minihead{Specialized NNs do not learn the average} A potential concern of specialized NNs is that they simply learn the average number of cars.
-To demonstrate that they do not, we swap the day of video for choosing thresholds and testing data.
+\minihead{Specialized NNs do not learn the average} Specialized NNs may perform well by simply learning the average number of cars.
+To demonstrate that they do not, we swapped the day of video for choosing thresholds and testing data.
 We show the true counts for each day and the average of 3 runs in Table~\ref{table:agg-bypass-swap}.
 Notably, we see that the specialized NNs return different results for each day.
 This shows that the specialized NNs do not learn the average and return meaningful results.